 Here are some ways to keep your food fresh, therefore helping you save money.

 - When storing cut-up fruits and veggies in the fridge, add a paper towel to the container or baggie to absorb the extra moisture

 - Put 2 or 3 sugar cubes with your blocks of cheese to delay molding

 - Don’t wash fruits and veggies before storing them.
 If they are moist pat them down with a towel before putting in the refrigerator.

-- Don’t put breads in the refrigerator.
+- Don’t put bread in the refrigerator.
 They stale faster in the fridge, but slower in the freezer.
 It’s better to keep them at room temperature rather than in the refrigerator.
-If your bread gets stale, throw a little water on it and put it in a 350 degree oven for about 10 minutes.
+If your bread gets stale, throw a little water on it and put it in a 350-degree oven for about 10 minutes.

 - Apples release certain gases that cause fruits and vegetables to rot.
 Keep apples away from your other produce.

 - Once bananas ripen, store them in the fridge.
 The peel will turn brown, but the inside will still be fine for up to 5 days.